rozaydin/ridvanozaydincom/src/content/blog/cicd_with_github.md

 pubDate: "June 10 2023"
 ---

 Github Actions is a CI/CD tool that is built into Github.
-It is a great tool to get started with it's even growing library of actions.
-In this blog post i like to share with you how to create a CI/CD pipeline with Github Actions.
+It is a great tool to get started.
+And it has ever growing plethora of actions.
+In this blog post i want to share with you how to create a CI/CD pipeline with Github Actions.
 And the example will be the very much this page you are reading right now.
 First lets go over the architecture we have for this website.

 ### Architecture